Generic Name: abiraterone (A bir A te rone)

 What other drugs will affect abiraterone?

-Other drugs may interact with abiraterone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect abiraterone, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about abiraterone